-- Continued demonstration of excellence of measurably excellent clinical productivity and exemplary patient care. - Serving on committees with the department, school, university and/or affiliated institutions - Serving on the UAB Faculty Senate - Serving on committees to develop clinical practice guidelines or to formulate healthcare policies - Providing service to the professional or lay community through education, consultation or other roles - Sustained exemplary leadership in administrative committee roles that augment the missions of the Department and/or Heersink SOM in clinical care, research and/or education such as originality in problem solving, authorship of guidelines or quality reports and policies - Providing sustained responsibility for a service or specific area of patient care or clinical teaching - Sustained excellence in the leadership of quality improvement/assurance or patient safety initiatives - Recognition as an authority by other schools and departments within UAB and by local, state, regional and national organizations or institutions - Appointment to responsible position(s) within the institution or its affiliates (e.g., chairs a committee, department, or division; membership on major Department or Heersink SOM committees) - Extensive and excellent mentorship of faculty colleagues - Continued service on committees to develop clinical practice guidelines or to formulate regional or national healthcare policies - Election to responsible positions on civic boards or organizations concerned with health care issues at the local, state, regional, national, or international levels and likelihood for continued intellectual, scholarly, and professional vitality; upon evidence of the ability and willingness to perform assigned duties; and upon evidence of a sense of responsibility and dedication to make the continuing exemplary performance of duties a reasonable expectation.
-Tenure is not awarded merely on the basis of time in service.
+- Continued demonstration of excellence of measurably excellent clinical productivity and exemplary patient care. - Serving on committees with the department, school, university and/or affiliated institutions. - Serving on the UAB Faculty Senate. - Serving on committees to develop clinical practice guidelines or to formulate healthcare policies. - Providing service to the professional or lay community through education, consultation, or other roles. - Sustained exemplary leadership in administrative committee roles that augment the missions of the Department and/or Heersink SOM in clinical care, research and/or education such as originality in problem solving, authorship of guidelines or quality reports and policies. - Providing sustained responsibility for a service or specific area of patient care or clinical teaching. - Sustained excellence in the leadership of quality improvement/assurance or patient safety initiatives. - Recognition as an authority by other schools and departments within UAB and by local, state, regional and national organizations or institutions.

+- Appointment to responsible position(s) within the institution or its affiliates (e.g., chairs a committee, department, or division; membership on major Department or Heersink SOM committees). - Extensive and excellent mentorship of faculty colleagues. - Continued service on committees to develop clinical practice guidelines or to formulate regional or national healthcare policies. - Election to responsible positions on civic boards or organizations concerned with health care issues at the local, state, regional, national, or international levels. - Participation as a key member of a large research team(s), providing documented critical scientific contribution(s) or serving in a significant role in the research (see team science guidelines in section 5).